javerinetan/Visual-Analytics-Project/README.md

 📝:Sub Hypothesis

-🙎‍♂️Damian :Saftey (Singapore is a very safe country)
+- Damian :Saftey (Singapore is a very safe country)

-👧 Natelie : Education (Singapore has a good education system)
+- Natelie : Education (Singapore has a good education system)

-👩 Amber: Healthcare (Singapore has a good healthcare system)
+- Amber: Healthcare (Singapore has a good healthcare system)

-👧🏻Javerine: Housing (Singapore has a good housing infrastructure)
+- Javerine: Housing (Singapore has a good housing infrastructure)

 ## Feedback Recieved For Presentation